Turkey arrests two Uighurs over nightclub attack

 At least 35 people have been detained so far in connection with the attack, according to Anadolu.

-Of the 39 killed in the glamourous nightclub on the shores of the Bosphorus, 27 were foreigners including citizens from Lebanon, Saudi Arabia, Israel, Iraq and Morocco.
+Of the 39 killed in the glamorous nightclub on the shores of the Bosphorus, 27 were foreigners, including citizens of Lebanon, Saudi Arabia, Israel, Iraq and Morocco.